Patterns of Nonlinear Opinion Formation on Networks: Opinion Dynamics Model

 Let $\mathbf{x} = (x_{1}, \dots, x_{N_{a}}) \in \mathds{R}^{N_{a}}$ be the {\em opinion state of the group}.
+When $\mathbf{x} = \mathbf{0}$, the group is in the {\em neutral state}.
 When all agents are unopinionated, the group is in an {\em unopinionated state}.
-When $\mathbf{x} = \mathbf{0}$, the group is in the {\em neutral state}.
-A pair of agents $i,k$ \textit{agree} if both are opinionated and share the same qualitative opinion state, i.e., $\operatorname{sign}(x_{i}) = \operatorname{sign}(x_{k})$.
+A pair of opinionated agents $i,k$ \textit{agree} if both share the same qualitative opinion state, i.e., $\operatorname{sign}(x_{i}) = \operatorname{sign}(x_{k})$.
 When all agents agree, the group is an {\em agreement state}.
 The {\em consensus state} is a special type of agreement state in which opinions are close in value, i.e. $|x_{i} - x_{k}| < \vartheta$ for all $i,k \in V$.
-A pair of agents \textit{disagrees} if each has a different qualitative opinion state.
+A pair of opinionated agents \textit{disagrees} if each has a different qualitative opinion state.
 If at least one pair of agents disagrees, then the group is in a \textit{disagreement state}.
 The \textit{dissensus} state is a special type of disagreement state in which individual agents may be opinionated but the group is unopinionated on average, i.e., $\left|\sum_{i = 1}^{N_{a}} x_{i}\right| < \vartheta N_a$.

-Each agent's opinion is updated in continuous time as a function of three key terms: a linear resistance term, a nonlinear social influence term that includes self-reinforcement, and an additive input or bias term:
+Each agent's opinion is updated in continuous time as a function of three key terms: a linear damping term, a nonlinear network interaction term that includes self-reinforcement, and an additive input term: